 A listing of MCRs from 1973 to 1976 is available.
 The index links to MTBs that contain scans of actual approved forms.

 In MCRB meetings, it often turned out that a member became the expected advocate of a particular issue, such as security, performance, or crash safety.
 Sometimes a staff member would have worked with a particular customer issue, and would be asked, "will Site XYZ have a problem with this?"

 The policies and configuration of the board changed over time.
-For example, here is an MTB from 1984, proposing a reorganization of MCR board procedure: MTB-650, Proposal to Reorganize the MCR Board.
+For example, here is an MTB from 1984, proposing a reorganization of MCR board procedure: MTB-650 Proposal to Reorganize the MCR Board (1984-02-28).
 This change resulted in MAB-048 which describes the Board in the mid 1980s, when there was a Greater MCR Board, an Executive MCR Board, and online coordination using the Multics forum command.

-From the beginning of the Multics project, draft documents were distributed to everyone for comment, and all team members were welcome to provide input on all parts of the system.
+From the beginning of the Multics project, draft documents were distributed to every team member for comment, and all team members were welcome to provide input on all parts of the system.
 Furthermore, we established the principle that nobody "owned" a program: any programmer could submit a change to any program.
 (Though naturally, courtesy suggested that programmers avoid interfering with active work by others.)

 Because the team was small, communication was easy and we could change our practices in accord with common sense.
 Where reasonable, we "informalized" process steps, taking shortcuts that preserved the final effect.
 For instance, in emergencies we could install a quick fix and then write up the process documentation and audit the code later, similar to the fine Parnas/Clements paper, "A Rational Design Process: Why and How to Fake It."
 We benefited from shared responsibility and open communication.